Alzheimer's Drug Discovery Foundation

 Grant in 2023

-Imeka Solutions Inc., established in 2011 and headquartered in Sherbrooke, Canada, specializes in medical image processing services.
-It provides advanced MRI-based techniques such as diffusion tensor imaging, tractography, free water imaging, and fiber bundling to neurologists, clinicians, and pharmaceutical researchers.
-Imeka's platform leverages deep learning algorithms and high-standing MRI structures to quantify and understand brain connectivity, particularly white matter, aiding in the study of neuroinflammation, demyelination, and axonal loss.
+Imeka Solutions Inc., established in 2011 and based in Sherbrooke, Canada, specializes in medical image processing services.
+It provides advanced MRI-based techniques such as diffusion tensor imaging, tractography, and free water imaging to clients including neurologists, clinicians, and pharmaceutical researchers.
+Imeka's platform leverages deep learning algorithms and high-resolution MRI structures to quantify and understand brain connectivity, particularly white matter, aiding in neuroinflammation and demyelination research.

 CuraSen Therapeutics